arnavkamdar/cse15l-lab-reports/cs-lab-report-1.md

 ## Step 2: Remotely Connecting
 * The first step in remotely connecting is to open up a terminal in your VS code.
 To do this, click on `Terminal --> New Terminal` in the menu bar.
+* To remotely connect to your account, type `ssh`, followed by a space, followed by your course-specific email account.
+This will have the syntax `username@ieng6.ucsd.edu`.
+The command line I used was
 `ssh cs15lwi23adi@ieng6.ucsd.edu`
 * Once you type this in and press enter, the following prompt should show up.
 `Password:`